Abhishekn1947/Ghibli-Diffuser-Open-Source/README.md

 ## Fork & Enhance

-**Fork the repo, tweak the model (e.g., more epochs, LoRA settings), and submit a pull request.
+**Fork the repo, tweak the model (e.g., more epochs, LoRA settings), and submit a pull request.**

 ## Improve the Model

-** Experiment with dataset size, hyperparameters, or inference options to perfect the Ghibli style. **
+**Experiment with dataset size, hyperparameters, or inference options to perfect the Ghibli style.**

 ## Share Ideas

-**Open an issue for feature suggestions, bug reports, or discussions.
+-Open an issue for feature suggestions, bug reports, or discussions.

-** I trained this on an A100 GPU in Colab Pro, but you’re welcome to adapt it to other setups.
-Let’s make this a collaborative masterpiece—cheers to open-source AI! 🌍 **
+**I trained this on an A100 GPU in Colab Pro, but you’re welcome to adapt it to other setups.
+Let’s make this a collaborative masterpiece—cheers to open-source AI! 🌍**

 ## 📖 Technical Details Overview:

 ## Current Model

-** GhibliFilterTool fine-tunes Stable Diffusion v1.5 with LoRA to apply Studio Ghibli’s aesthetic.
-It uses 1022 Ghibli images for style and 250 regularization images for balance. **
+**GhibliFilterTool fine-tunes Stable Diffusion v1.5 with LoRA to apply Studio Ghibli’s aesthetic.
+It uses 1022 Ghibli images for style and 250 regularization images for balance.**

 ## Training Setup: